quantcast/qfs/wiki/QFS-Client-Reference.md

 * _numBytes + pending >= write-behind threshold_: QFS client makes
 a copy of the source buffer only if _write-behind threshold_ is greater than zero.
 Write is performed in a blocking fashion.

+## Append Operations

+### RecordAppend

+RecordAppend can be used by a single writer to append to a replicated file.
+There is limited support for append to RS files.

+The file should be opened using the mode O_APPEND or O_WRONLY | O_APPEND.
+When RecordAppend is used to write a record, the entire record is guaranteed to be written to the same chunk.
+If the record will not fit in the current chunk, a new chunk is started.
+Note that this will generally create a sparse file since the new chunk will start at the next chunk boundary location.

+For example, using default settings, the sequence

+    char data[] = { '1', '2', '3' };
+    int fd = client->Open(filename, O_CREAT | O_EXCL);
+    client->Write(fd, &data[0], 1);
+    client->Close(fd);

+    fd = client->Open(filename, O_WRONLY | O_APPEND);
+    client->RecordAppend(fd, &data[1], 1);
+    client->RecordAppend(fd, &data[2], 1);
+    client->Close(fd);

+will result in a file with 2 chunks, each replicated 3 times, and with an size of 134217728 bytes.

+An attempt to open this file for read will stall until all of the chunks are considered stable.

+Reading this file will results in a short read error unless sparse file support is enabled.
+This can be accomplished by calling `KfsClient::SetDefaultFullSparseFileSupport(bool flag)` to enable it for all files or by calling `KfsClient::SetFullSparseFileSupport(int fd, bool flag)` for an open file before doing any reads.

+Using

+    char buffer[134217728];
+    int fd = client->Open(filename, O_RDONLY);
+    client->SetFullSparseFileSupport(fd, true);
+    int bytes = client->Read(fd, buffer, sizeof(buffer));
+    for(int i=0; i<bytes; i++) {
+      if (buffer[i] != 0) printf("Byte at offset %d is %02X\n", i, buffer[i]);
+    }
+    printf("Read %d bytes\n", bytes);
+    client->Close(fd);

+would output

+    Byte at offset 0 is 31
+    Byte at offset 67108864 is 32
+    Byte at offset 67108865 is 33
+    Read 134217728 bytes

+`KfsClient::SkipHolesInFile(int fd)` can be used to both indicate spare files support and to request that the holes in the files be skipped.
+Calling SkipHolesInFile instead of SetFullParseFileSupport in the above code would output

+    Byte at offset 0 is 31
+    Byte at offset 1 is 32
+    Byte at offset 2 is 33
+    Read 3 bytes

+### Writes with O_APPEND
+If a file is opened with O_APPEND, then a Write behaves the same as a RecordAppend.

+To do a traditional append to end of file with a single writer, open the file for write then seek to the end of file before writing.

+    char data[] = { '1', '2', '3' };
+    int fd = client->Open(filename, O_CREAT | O_EXCL);
+    client->Write(fd, &data[0], 1);
+    client->Close(fd);

+    fd = client->Open(filename, O_WRONLY);
+    client->Seek(fd, 0, SEEK_END);
+    client->Write(fd, &data[1], 1);
+    client->Write(fd, &data[2], 1);
+    client->Close(fd);

+will result in a file with a single chunk replicated 3 times and a size of 3 bytes.

+### AtomicRecordAppend
+AtomicRecordAppend can be used by multiple writers to append to a file.

+Please see the comments on src/cc/chunk/AtomicRecordAppender.cc and src/cc/meta/LayoutManager.cc for more information.